Electrostatics/apbs-rest/README.md

 **Warning: Still under development.
 Homepage is up but interaction is all over the place right now.**

-## Initiate Python virtualenv ./venv
+## Initiate Python virtualenv "./venv/"
-* From the repository root, run initVenv.sh, which will build a Python virtualenv at "./venv" and installs the necessary Python modules within it
+* From the repository root, run [initVenv.sh](initVenv.sh), which will build a Python virtualenv at "./venv" and installs the necessary Python modules within it
 ```shell
 ./initVenv.sh
 ```